 Parents are discouraged from taking students out of school for vacations.
-Please try to arrange vacations around the school schedule.
+Please try to arrange vacations around the school schedule, as well as, the days scheduled for Snow Make-up Days.
 If a planned vacation occurs during the school schedule, a written request must be submitted to the principal for approval one week in advance.
 Student will be responsible for work missed.
 If student is leaving the country, parents must come into school and appropriate paperwork must be filed with office personnel.